mercadopago/devsite-docs/guides/salesforce/store-deploy.en.md

 To use Mercado Pago with Salesforce Commerce Cloud, you must have a Mercado Pago account.
 Follow [this documentation](/developers/en/docs/salesforce/additional-content/credentials) to generate your credentials.
 After that, go to **Merchant Tools > Custom Preferences > MercadopagoCredentials** and fill in the **Public Key** and **Access Token** fields.

 Done!
-You can now use the Mercado Pago plugins on your Salesforce Commerce Cloud store site.
+You can now use the Mercado Pago cartridges on your Salesforce Commerce Cloud store site.